School in Osada Niweck

-Mr Chlebik, besides his teaching responsibilities, took personal interest in the local children.
+Mr Chlebik, besides his teaching responsibilities, took a personal interest in the local children.
 Seeing the state of the nearby village he organised within the framework of school activities, the cultivation of vegetables, especially those not known to the local peasants: tomatoes, radishes and various beans, using these crops to supplement the diets of children during school breaks.
 This also served to spread the popularity of these vegetables among the local population.

 The school’s catchment area included two villages: Niweck and Hrycki.
 Niweck was an agricultural village.
 In Hrycki, generation after generation made various kinds of wheels for wagons, selling them mainly in markets and fairs.

 The teacher, Mrs Kalinowska was an experienced member of the POW (Polska Organizacja Wojskowa or Polish Military Organisation) .
 She organised a female POW from the surrounding villages and when the children of settlers were older, she formed a group of Cub Scouts.
 A few years before the war the school turned out to be too small.
 Land was acquired and a new, four-classroomed school was built with the co-operation of the settlers and within the framework of the Public Works, with material my father obtained from Count Broel-Plater’s private woods.
 A third new teacher arrived.
 The new school served as a summer camp for the children during school holidays.
-Pre-school children were looked after by students from the teachers seminary.
+Pre-school children were looked after by students from the teachers' seminary.
 They received a hot meal for lunch and sandwiches in the afternoon.
 During vacations I was glad to help and it gave me a great deal of satisfaction.
 Zosia Duda, a student of the Village Housewives School, took charge of the kitchen.

 The settlers were members of the Settlers’ Circle (Koło Osadników).
 The first president was Mr Chlebik, then my father, Bolesław Żelazik.
 Settlers’ wives belonged to the Village Housewives Circle.
-First president was Mrs Joanna Chlebik, then my mother Zofia Żelazik.
+The first president was Mrs Joanna Chlebik, then my mother Zofia Żelazik.
 I remember two courses the Housewives Circle organised: preparing processed meats and making preserves from fruit and vegetables.
 At this time in Poland there was an initiative to propagate the cultivation of soybeans which could, especially in the eastern borderlands area, prevent starvation before harvest time.